 Sampling Method and Size

-The data collection method was primary as the research aim necessitates that data be collected directly from 60 employees working in financial institutes around the world.
-As per Saunders (2011: 119) in positivism research philosophy the data collection techniques which can be used are, “highly structured, large samples, measurement, quantitative”.
-Given this quantitative data collection method was employed in this study, where a closed-ended questionnaire is used to collect quantitative data from the 60 participants suggested above.
+The data collection method was primary as the research aim necessitates data be collected directly from 60 employees working in financial institutes worldwide.
+As per Saunders (2011: 119), in positivist research philosophy, the data collection techniques which can be used are “highly structured, large samples, measurement, quantitative”.
+Given this, a quantitative data collection method was employed in this study, where a closed-ended questionnaire was used to collect quantitative data from the 60 participants suggested above.

-The questionnaire was constructed after reviewing the past literature and the questions were developed to seek the perception of professionals in the financial institutes around the world regarding the potential of bitcoin as a currency or as an investment for the future.
-The questionnaire was comprised of dichotomy-based questions, where the respondents were asked to select yes or no answer choices (Bryman & Bell, 2011).
-The closed-ended questionnaire was distributed online via sharing the link to the online questionnaire with the selected respondents on social media platforms.
+The questionnaire was constructed after reviewing the past literature, and the questions were developed to seek the perception of professionals in financial institutes around the world regarding the potential of Bitcoin as a currency or as an investment for the future.
+The questionnaire comprised dichotomy-based questions, where the respondents were asked to select yes or no answer choices (Bryman & Bell, 2011).
+The closed-ended questionnaire was distributed online by sharing the link to the online questionnaire with the selected respondents on social media platforms.
 A pilot study was performed initially to evaluate the construct validity of the constructed questionnaire.
-As per literature, 10 percent of the sample size is selected in the pilot study, and 10 percent of the 60 sample size was 6 (Field, 2013).
-Therefore the pilot study was conducted by collecting questionnaire responses from 6 respondents on social media platforms.
-After ensuring the construct validity of the constructed questionnaire the questionnaire was used to conduct a full-fledged study using 60 respondents (Creswell, 2009).
+As per the literature, 10 per cent of the sample size was selected in the pilot study, and 10 per cent of the 60 sample size was 6 (Field, 2013).
+Therefore, the pilot study was conducted by collecting questionnaire responses from 6 respondents on social media platforms.
+After ensuring the construct validity of the constructed questionnaire, the questionnaire was used to conduct a full-fledged study using 60 respondents (Creswell, 2009).

 The quantitative data in the form of closed-ended responses were analyzed using descriptive analysis by utilizing frequency distribution analysis.
 As per Walliman (2010: 117), “frequency distribution simply shows the values for each variable expressed as a number and as a percentage of the total of cases.”
-Therefore by using frequency distribution the percentage of different answer choices selected by the respondents was identified, where the most frequently selected answer choices represented the opinion of the majority.
-The frequency distribution of the quantitative data was conducted on the SPSS and the results were expressed in tables, bar charts, and pie charts.
+Therefore, using frequency distribution, the percentage of different answer choices selected by the respondents was identified, where the most frequently selected answer choices represented the majority's opinion.
+The frequency distribution of the quantitative data was conducted on the SPSS, and the results were expressed in tables, bar charts, and pie charts.
 The results output tables of the SPSS analysis are provided in the Appendix section.

 Ethical Dimensions